 Our board of directors adopted and our stockholders approved our 2004 Equity Incentive Plan in November 2004.
 Our 2004 Plan was adopted by our board of directors and approved by our stockholders in December 2005.
 The 2004 Plan has since been amended and restated from time to time.
 Our 2004 Plan provides for the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees or any parent or subsidiary's employees and for the grant of nonstatutory stock options to our employees, directors, consultants, and any parent or subsidiary's employees and consultants.
 Stock bonus awards and restricted stock awards may also be granted under the 2004 Plan.
 As of December 31, 2016, a total of 29,883,863 shares had been approved for issuance under the 2004 Plan, options to purchase 13,291,684 shares of our common stock were outstanding under our 2004 Plan, and 4,941,504 shares remained available for the grant of future awards under our 2004 Plan.
-All shares of our common stock were ultimately issued or subject to awards that have expired or otherwise terminated under our 2004 Plan without having been exercised in full are reserved for issuance under our 2017 Equity Incentive Plan.
+All shares of our common stock reserved but not ultimately issued or subject to awards that have expired or otherwise terminated under our 2004 Plan without having been exercised in full are reserved for issuance under our 2017 Equity Incentive Plan.
 Upon the completion of this offering we will cease issuing awards under our 2004 Plan and intend to grant all future equity awards under our 2017 Equity Incentive Plan.

 In the event of a change in control as defined in the 2004 Plan, the 2004 Plan provides that, unless otherwise provided in an option agreement, awards shall be assumed by the successor entity or converted into or replaced with comparable awards of the successor entity, and, if such awards are not assumed, converted, or replaced by the successor entity, unexercised options or other outstanding awards held by individuals whose service with us has not terminated will, unless otherwise provided by our board of directors, accelerate and become exercisable immediately prior to the consummation of such change in control and, if unexercised, will terminate upon the consummation of such change in control.
 If such awards are assumed, converted, or replaced by the successor entity, any such awards shall have their vesting or exercise schedule accelerated by twelve (12) months.
-Under the 2004 Plan, a "change in control" means (1) the consummation of a merger or consolidation of us with or into another entity or any other stock acquisition or corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after such merger, consolidation, stock acquisition, or other reorganization is owned by persons who were not our stockholders immediately prior to such merger, consolidation, stock acquisition, or other reorganization or to create a holding company that will be owned in substantially the same proportions by the persons who held our securities immediately before such transaction.
-In the event that any amount paid or deemed paid under the 2004 Plan would constitute a excess parachute payments.
+Under the 2004 Plan, a "change in control" means (1) the consummation of a merger or consolidation of us with or into another entity or any other stock acquisition or corporate reorganization, if more than 50% of the combined voting power of the continuing or surviving entity's securities outstanding immediately after such merger, consolidation, stock acquisition, or other reorganization is owned by persons who were not our stockholders immediately prior to such merger, consolidation, stock acquisition or other reorganization; or (2) the sale, transfer or other disposition of all or substantially all of our assets.
+A transaction shall not constitute a "change in control" if its sole purpose is to change our state of incorporation or to create a holding company that will be owned in substantially the same proportions by the persons who held our securities immediately before such transaction.
+In the event that any amount paid or deemed paid will be reduced so that such no such payments will constitute excess parachute payments.